 Go Solar in 2017

 - Solar is non-polluting.
-And, when panels are made in Washington or Oregon, delivery from manufacturer to your home causes minimal transportation-related air pollution.
+And, when panels are made in Washington, delivery from manufacturer to your home causes minimal transportation-related air pollution.

 - Solar is long-lasting.
 Panels and micro-inverters are warrantied for 25 years.
 At 25 years, the system will produce 80% of the power as when installed.
 No moving parts to break.